dotnet/performance/src/benchmarks/gc/README.md

 The general workflow when using the GC infra is:

-* For testing your changes to coreclr, get a master branch build of coreclr, and also your own build.
+* For testing your changes to coreclr, get a main branch build of coreclr, and also your own build.
-  (You can of course use any version of coreclr, not just master.
+  (You can of course use any version of coreclr, not just main.
   You can also only test with a single coreclr.)
 * Write a benchfile.
 (Or generate default ones with `suite-create` as in the tutorial.)
 This will reference the coreclrs and list the tests to be run.
 * Run the benchfile and collect traces.